 top of page

 Navigating Airbnb’s short-term rental regulations in Toronto can be overwhelming, especially with new updates rolling out constantly.
-This guide simplifies everything you need to know about Airbnb rules in in Toronto.
+This updated 2026 guide walks you through what you need to do to host legally in Toronto.

 Whether you’re an experienced Airbnb host or just getting started, we will walk you through everything from registration and safety requirements to financial obligations and penalties for non-compliance.